jgbattung/Consulting-Scheduler-App/README.md

 ## Features

-* There are 2 types of users in this app, Consultants and Clients
+### As a Consultant

-* Consultants need to register an account to gain access to the features of the app
+* Consultants can create a Consultant Account where they can access the app's features
-* Upon registering, Consultants get a personalized consultation link that they can send to their Clients
+* During account registration, consultants will get a personalized consultation link that they can send to their Clients
-* Consultants create consultation types for their services by providing the details and duration of the consultation, and whether if it is free or paid
+* Consultants can create and edit consultation types for their services by providing the details and duration of the consultation, and whether if it is free or paid
 * Consultants can view a list of all consultations booked by all Clients
+* Consultants can manually approve and unapprove consultations booked by Clients
-* Paid consultations are approved manually once payment has been confirmed
+* Paid consultations are autaomatically approved once payment is verified by Stripe
-* Payment is handled via the Stripe API
-* Through the boooking link, Users can view a list of consultations offered by a Consultant
-* Users can select a consultation they wish to get, enter their personal information and provide their payment details (if necessary)
+* Once a Client books a consultation, the Consultant will receive a notification email

+### As a Client

-* Users do not have to register for an account to book a consultation
+* Clients do not need to create an account to access the app's features
-* For now, paid consultations can only be booked and paid for by US citizens
+* Clients can see a list of all available consultants and can also use the search function to look for a consultant using their name or specialization
+* Clients can book a free or paid consultation via the Consultant's consultation link
+* Once a Client books a consultation, they will receive a confirmation email with the details of the consultation